Building a High End Listening Room 4: Fine-tuning the Acoustics

 Down below are measurements of the left and right speaker systems in the listening spot chosen using our ears.
-In a larger group of listeners, we have decidedly came to an opinion that this is the place where it sounds the best.
+In a larger group of listeners, we have decidedly came to the opinion that this is the place where it sounds the best.
 The measurements are solely basic, for orientation.
 We have not made laboratory measurements of the diffusivity or absorption of the floor, walls, or the ceiling.
 These numbers often do not give detailed information as to the complex acoustic behaviour.
-Moving the microphone by 30 cm, the measured characteristics changes significantly.
+Moving the microphone by 30 cm, the measured graph changes significantly.

-A few pieces of proven general advice for better acoustics
+A few pieces of general proven advice for better acoustics

 - The best speaker-listener position is always defined by an equilateral triangle (a few centimeters here and there).